TonD83/nl.bevlogenheid.evohome/README.md

 With this app you can manage your Evohome and other systems that connect via Total Connect Comfort from within Homey.
 It is using the unofficial API of Evohome.

+### Supported devices

+The following devices are known to work with the app:

+Control systems:

+- Evohome ( + gateway RFG100 )
+- Evohome Wifi
+- Round Wireless ( + gateway RFG100 )

+Thermostats (always in combination with Control system)

+- HR92

+Not in the list?
+It still could be supported; as long as your thermostat can be controlled via the Total Connect Comfort app, it should be controllable by the Homey app.
+Feedback is appreciated, so I can adjust the list.

 ### Settings
 After installing the application, first visit the Homey Settings and navigate to the 'Honeywell Evohome' application.